Jamal Murray NBA Playoffs Player Props: Nuggets vs. Heat

-Jamal Murray and his Denver Nuggets teammates hit the court versus the Miami Heat in the 2023 NBA Playoffs, at 8:00 PM ET on Sunday.
+The Denver Nuggets, Jamal Murray included, hit the court versus the Miami Heat at 8:30 PM ET on Wednesday in the 2023 NBA Playoffs.

-If you'd like to place a wager on Murray's props, we break down his available ones, providing some stats and trends, below.
+In this article we will look at Murray's prop bets, using stats to help you make good predictions.

 Jamal Murray Prop Bets vs. the Heat